 I write about techniques, tools, and communication strategies that make working with code and coders pleasant and productive.
 I believe that life at work can be wonderful, and I want to make it so, for myself and others.

 Why I write

-- I write it for myself, so I don’t lose valuable information that I’ve learned or when I put together a combination of StackOverflow answers in a complete example.
+- I write so I don’t lose valuable information that I’ve learned or when I put together a combination of StackOverflow answers in a complete example.